Stiffstream/restinio/README-NEW.md

 HTTP/Websocket server.
 It is based on standalone version of ASIO and targeted primarily for asynchronous processing of HTTP-requests.

-# RESTinio By A Very Short Example
+# A Very Basic Example Of RESTinio

 Consider the task of writing a C++ application that must support some REST API, RESTinio represents our solution for that task.
 Currently it is in stable beta state.
-Lets see how it feels like in simple cases:
+Lets see how it feels like in the simplest case:

 ~~~~~{.cpp}
 #include <iostream>